sa8ab/sevue/docs/content/en/slider.md

 ## Step

-Value will move in steps instead of one by one
+Value will move in steps instead of one by one. this can have decimals like `1.5`

 <demo>
 <template #demo>